proubatsis/lwt-kubernetes/README.md

 # Learning With Texts for Kubernetes

-This repo contains a Dockerfile and a Helm chart for deploying the [http://lwt.sourceforge.net/](Learning With Texts) language learning app.
+This repo contains a Dockerfile and a Helm chart for deploying the [Learning With Texts](http://lwt.sourceforge.net/) language learning app.

 ## Deploying Learning With Texts